First 10 acts qualify for Eurovision Song Contest final - WTMJ

 For the final, a total of 20 winners from semifinals on Tuesday and Thursday will join contestants from the so-called big five of Italy, France, Germany, Spain and the United Kingdom, along with the representative of host nation the Netherlands.

 Australia’s act, Montaigne, was the only performer who did not attend the event in Rotterdam because of coronavirus restrictions.
-Instead, she participated in the semifinal with a recorded live performance and was unable to convince national judges and voters from the public.
+Instead, she participated in the semifinal with a recorded live performance and was unable to win over national judges and voters from the public.

 Last on stage Tuesday was one of the bookmakers’ favorites for the title, Maltese singer Destiny.
 Her song, with its thumping beat and lyrics underscoring women’s strength, showcased the powerful voice of a singer who lists Lizzo, Beyonce, Aretha Franklin, Cardi B and Megan Thee Stallion as her musical idols.

+“My song is all about female empowerment.
+It’s all about you beautiful women out there,” she said.

-The first country to go through was Norway’s singer TIX who sang his song “Fallen Angel” wearing huge white wings with dry ice billowing around him.
+The first act to go through was Norway’s singer TIX who performed his song “Fallen Angel” wearing huge white wings with dry ice billowing around him.

+The singer, Andreas Haukeland, uses his stage name as a reference to his youth growing up with Tourette syndrome and the involuntary tics the condition can cause.

+“I want people to just feel better because it’s been a really miserable year for a lot of people,” he said.
+“And I think it’s really time to put mental health on the agenda.”

 The bookies’ favorites before Tuesday’s semifinal were Italian rock band Maneskin and French singer Barbara Pravi.
 They enter the musical fray in Saturday night’s final.